Sgw32/KungFuFlash2-USBC/README.md

 The repository of the original Kung Fu Flash contains a modified version of [EasyFlash 3 USB Utilities](https://github.com/KimJorgensen/KungFuFlash/tree/master/3rd_party/ef3utils) and [EasyFlash 3 BBS](https://github.com/KimJorgensen/KungFuFlash/tree/master/3rd_party/ef3bbs) which will also work with the Kung Fu Flash 2.

+### SD Card Reader

+When the *Card Reader* option is selected in the launcher, the SD card is exposed to the host computer as a standard USB mass storage device.

 ## Firmware Update

 Just place the KungFuFlash_v2.xx.upd file on the SD card and select the file in the launcher to initiate the firmware update.